WeihengZ/ASTGODE/README.md

 # Data preparation

 Download the dataset from goolge drive: https://drive.google.com/drive/folders/1CtFU_peMpiu0u3w9NhxZfRLyBQsb-kcz.
+Put them in the folder named "data".

+# Experiment

+To reproduce the results of this work, you can simply run main.py.
+If you are interested in model training without adjoint sensitivity method, simply run:
+'''
+python main.py --case='PEMS04' --adjoint=1
+python main.py --case='PEMS_bay' --adjoint=1
+'''

+If you are interested in model training with adjoint sensitivity method, simply run:

+'''
+python main.py --case='PEMS04' --adjoint=1
+python main.py --case='PEMS_bay' --adjoint=1
+'''

+Please consider cite our paper if our codes help